 - OSHA Retaliation – Employers cannot discriminate or discharge any employee for bringing attention to an OSHA safety violation.
 (Source: 29 U.S.C. § 660(c))

 - Lie Detectors – The Employee Polygraph Protection Act (EPPA) prevents employers from using lie detector tests for pre-employment screening purposes, or anytime during the employee’s career with their employer.
 (Source: 29 U.S.C. § 2002)

 - Public Policy – Employers cannot terminate an employee for following an established state policy, such as filing for workers’ compensation or for refusing to conduct an illegal activity.
-Not valid in eight (8) states: AL, FL, GA, LA, ME, NE, NY, & RI.
+This regulation is not valid in the following eight (8) states: AL, FL, GA, LA, ME, NE, NY, & RI.

-- Implied Contract – Employers cannot fire an employee if the employee was guaranteed job security of any kind, whether spoken orally or in writing.
-This can include the employer promising the employee their job if they perform well, or including a clause in an employee handbook stating the employee can only be fired for “just cause”.
-Not valid in thirteen (13) states: DE, FL, GA, IN, LA, MA, MS, MT, NC, PA, RI, TX, & VA.
+- Implied Contract – Employers cannot fire an employee if the employee was guaranteed job security of any kind, whether presented orally or in writing.
+This can include the employer promising the employee their job if they perform well, or including a clause in an employee handbook stating the employee can only be fired for “just cause.”
+This is not valid in the following thirteen (13) states: DE, FL, GA, IN, LA, MA, MS, MT, NC, PA, RI, TX, & VA.

-- Covenant of Good Faith – Prevents employers from firing employees for reasons made in bad-faith or malice, such as firing an employee for attempting to collect commissions owed to them.
-Valid in eleven (11) states: AL, AK, AZ, CA, DE, ID, MA, MT, NV, UT, & WY.
+- Covenant of Good Faith – Prevents employers from firing employees for reasons made in bad faith or malice, such as firing an employee for attempting to collect commissions owed to them.
+Valid in the following eleven (11) states: AL, AK, AZ, CA, DE, ID, MA, MT, NV, UT, & WY.